sdkn104/misc/Comp/Dify/Dify.md

-### Install Docker Engine on WSL2
+## Install Docker Engine on WSL2
 https://docs.docker.com/engine/install/ -> select "Ubuntu"

-* Since commercial use of Docker Desktop in larger enterprises requires a paid subscription.
-* so, we use Docker Engine instead.
+* Since commercial use of Docker Desktop in larger enterprises requires a paid subscription, we use Docker Engine instead.

 1. Install docker engine
-    - follow "Install using the apt repository" in https://docs.docker.com/engine/install/ubuntu/
+    - Do the things in "Install using the apt repository" in https://docs.docker.com/engine/install/ubuntu/
     - if failed at `sudo docker run hello-world`, i.e., `docker pull` failed,
       ```bash
       sudo vi /etc/systemd/system/docker.service.d/override.conf  # add the followings